troglobit/pimd/README.md

 the restored original version from University of Southern California, by Ahmed Helmy, Rusty Eddy and Pavlin Ivanov Radoslavov.

-Today pimd is [maintained at GitHub][GitHub].
+Today pimd is maintained at [GitHub][].
 Use its facilities to access the source, report bugs and feature requests, and send patches or pull requests.
-Official release tarballs at [the homepage][homepage].
+Official release tarballs at the [homepage][] and at the GitHub proejct's release directory.

 pimd is primarily developed on Linux and should work as-is out of the box on all major distributions.
 Other UNIX variants (OpenBSD, NetBSD, and FreeBSD) should also work, but are not as thoroughly tested.
 For some tips and details, see the `configure` script.

-For a summary of changes for each release, see the [ChangeLog][changes].
+For a summary of changes for each release, see the [ChangeLog][].

 Build & Install
 ---------------

-When building pimd from source you first need to run the `configure` script to generate the file `config.mk`.
-The script relies on Bourne shell standard features as well as expr and uname.
-Any optional pimd features, such as `--enable-scoped-acls` are activated here as well.

-**Example:**

-    ./configure --enable-scoped-acls && make

-    sudo make install

 The configure script and Makefile supports de facto standard settings and environment variables such as `--prefix=PATH` and `DESTDIR=` for the install process.
-E.g., to install pimd to `/usr` instead of the default `/usr/local`, but redirect to a binary package directory in `/tmp`:
+E.g., to install pimd to `/usr` instead of the default `/usr/local`, but redirect install to a package directory in `/tmp`:

-    ./configure --prefix=/usr && make clean all
+    ./configure --prefix=/usr --sysconfdir=/etc --localstatedir=/var
+	make
-    make VERSION=2.3.0-1 DESTDIR=/tmp/pimd-2.3.0-1 install
+    make DESTDIR=/tmp/pimd-2.3.0-1 install-strip

 Building from GIT